Connect with us

 Why use robotics?

 Cotton farmers have economic, environmental and agricultural reasons to want a better option for harvesting.
 Traditional mechanical harvesters can be up to 14 feet long and weigh more than 30 tons.
-They cotton effectively without damaging the plants but also can cause problems.
+They remove cotton effectively without damaging the plants but also can cause problems.

 One issue is prolonged fiber exposure.
 Cotton bolls don’t all mature at the same time; the first open bolls in a field may wait for up to 50 days to be picked, until more bolls around them ripen.

-Another is that harvesting machines compact the soil as they roll over it.
-This makes it harder for and fertilizer to penetrate down to plant roots.
+Another challenge is that harvesting machines compact the soil as they roll over it.
+This makes it harder for water and fertilizer to penetrate down to plant roots.
 And the machines cost roughly US$1 million apiece but are used for only two to three months each year.

 Robotics is a potential solution that farmers are already using for other crops, such as fruits and vegetables.
 Harvesting robots use cameras and sensors to detect when crops are ready to pick and can remove them without damaging the plant.